 So, what is a 501(c)3 nonprofit organization?
 It is a corporation that is formed within a US state whose sole purpose is some public benefit and whose profits will not benefit any specific individual or individuals.
 In a regular company, if you own the company the profits of the company are yours to keep and you’re taxed on those profits.
 In a nonprofit company, you can’t just take out the money from the company whenever you feel like it.
 That’s super illegal and that’s when you’ll get a call from the Attorney General (or Attorneys General if you’re operating in multiple states).
 You can pay yourself a fair salary though!

 Why Would I Want to Be A Non-Profit?

 The big draw?
 You don’t have to pay income taxes.
 That’s hella cool.
-You make $20,000 in profit and not one cent of that goes to the IRS.
+If you make $20,000 in profit, not one cent of that goes to the IRS.
 Screw you, Uncle Sam!
-You still have to pay payroll taxes to your employees, property taxes on property you might own, and sales taxes for any items that you might sell (and if you run an unrelated business under your non-profit, you will be taxed on that income), but you are still mostly exempt from Federal, State, and Local taxes.
+You still pay some taxes (payroll, property, sales, etc…), but you are exempt from taxes at the Federal and State level.
 Cool!

 Also, it makes you eligible for grants!
-Now, grant writing is a whole art in-and-of itself, so we won’t go into details, but there are private and public organizations that are looking to support organizations potentially like yours!
+Now, grant writing is a whole art in-and-of itself, so we won’t go into details, but there are groups looking to support organizations like yours!

 Also, donations!
-Now anyone can donate to any company you want.
-You can technically just send Jeff Bezos a check for $1,000 and call it a donation, but only 501(c)3 organizations can receive tax-deductible donations, so come tax-time your patrons can try to itemize their donations on their taxes and get those sweet, sweet tax refunds.
+Anyone can donate to any company they want; you can technically just send Jeff Bezos a check for $1,000 and call it a donation.
+But, only 501(c)3 organizations can receive tax-deductible donations, so come tax-time your patrons can try to itemize their donations on their taxes and get those sweet, sweet tax refunds.

 Why Wouldn’t I Choose to Be A Non-Profit?